 Ensuring the safety and well-being of workers has been a cornerstone of safety management in the United States.
 The Occupational Safety and Health Administration (OSHA), established in 1970 with the passage of the Occupational Health and Safety Act, plays a pivotal role in this ongoing effort.

 In this article, we explore the history and purpose of OSHA, and review essential considerations for business owners navigating the regulatory landscape.
-Including whether you need dedicated safety management system to maintain OSHA compliance.
+Including whether you need dedicated safety management software to maintain OSHA compliance.

 Prior to OSHA, the American workplace lacked a complete regulatory framework to address safety concerns.
 Employees often faced dangerous conditions without adequate protection.
 The inception of OSHA marked a paradigm shift in how we address workplace hazards and related issues.